Spectral Bottleneck in Sinusoidal Representation Networks: Noise is All You Need

-The performance of INRs is highly sensitive to the spectral content of the target signal (Figs.~\ref{fig:abstract}, \ref{fig:problemWSiren}, and \ref{fig:learnFreqs}).
+As shown in Figs.~\ref{fig:abstract}, \ref{fig:problemWSiren}, and \ref{fig:learnFreqs}, the performance of INRs is sensitive to the spectral content of the target signal.
 Therefore, an effective weight initialization is one that is target-aware and accounts for the spectral profile of the target.
-To quantify the distribution profile of different frequencies of the target, the spectral centroid $\psi$ is defined as the normalized average frequency of the target's power spectrum, computed as
+To quantify the weighted contribution of different frequencies to the target, a spectral centroid $\psi$ is defined as the normalized average frequency of the target's power spectrum, computed as

-where \(\hat{y}(f_k)\) is the Fourier transform of the target signal evaluated at frequency bin \(k\).
+where \(\hat{y}(f_k)\) is the Fourier transform of the target evaluated at frequency bin \(k\).
 The factor $2$ normalizes \(\psi\) to the range \([0,1]\).
-Using \(\psi\), the noise scales \(s_0\) and \(s_1\) in Eqn.~\ref{eqn:noiseScheme} are defined as
+Using \(\psi\), the noise scales \(s_0\) and \(s_1\) in Eqn.~\ref{eqn:noiseScheme} are empirically determined as